-- Cyberbullying occurs when bullying behaviour is carried out through the use of ICT systems such as e-mail, mobile phones, instant messaging (IM), social networking websites, apps and other online technologies.
+Cyberbullying occurs when bullying is carried out through the use of ICT systems, such as e-mail, mobile phones, instant messaging (IM), social networking websites, apps and other online technologies.

 Must the bullying be prolonged or continuous?

-Bullying is more likely to be behaviour that is sustained or repeated over time and which has a serious negative effect on the well-being of the victim.
-It is generally a deliberate series of actions.
+Bullying is more likely to be behaviour that is sustained or repeated over time.
+It is generally a deliberate series of actions which has a serious negative effect on the well-being of the victim.
 Once-off posting of nasty comments on someone’s profile or uploading photographs intended to embarrass someone is not very nice but it may not, by itself, be bullying.

 However, a one-off electronic message is very different to a hand-written message.
-The big difference between writing nasty messages on the back of a school book and posting it on the internet is that the online messages can potentially be seen by a very wide audience almost instantly.
-And, as already noted, the message can remain available on the internet even if it is later removed from the site where it was first posted.
-In other words, the online message, even if intended to be one off, can become, in effect, permanent.
+The big difference between writing nasty messages on the back of a schoolbook and posting it on the internet is that the online messages can potentially be seen by a very wide audience almost instantly.
+On top of that, the message can remain available on the internet even if it is later removed from the site where it was first posted.
+In other words, the online message, even if intended to be one-off, can become, in effect, permanent.

-- Many people tend not to feel as responsible for their online actions as they do in ‘real life’, for example, a more informal style is often used when posting messages on the internet, but ‘informal’ must not become ‘careless’.
+Many people tend not to feel as responsible for their online actions as they do in ‘real life.’
+For example, a more informal style is often used when posting messages on the internet.
+However, ‘informal’ must not become ‘careless’.

-- Cyberbullying can happen any time and any place and, parents should be aware that for many children, home is no longer a safe haven from bullying.
+Cyberbullying can happen any time and any place.
+Parents should be aware that for many children, home is no longer a safe haven from bullying.

 There are many reasons why young people are often reluctant to tell others about being bullied.
 They may fear that the bullying may worsen if they tell.
 They may worry that if they report the bullying, adults will take away their mobile phone or other device and/or their internet access.
 As a result, young victims of cyberbullying can feel isolated, and their judgment, self-image and confidence may suffer.